Become A Commissioner For Oaths: Test Required

 How To Get Ready For The Test?

 The most important thing to get ready for your commissioner for oaths test is to study the guide.
 The guide includes all the key aspects of administering your role.
-The book is short.
-Ideally you memorize the book but most important is to understand the whole process from start to finish.
+The book is short and easy to read.
+Ideally, you memorize the book but most important is to understand the whole process from start to finish.
 In addition, please memorize the specific language quoted in the book for when you administer an oath or statutory declaration.
+This is something we test for.
 If you are not able to successfully pass the test, you will need to re-book for another day to have the commissioner for oaths test re-administered to you.
+A nominal fee applies if you need a re-testing.

 What You Should Study For Your Test: